I love cooking but I can’t say i’m good with a wok. More of a cake girl myself.

 Having lived in China, I always found it a little embarrassing wandering around the food aisle in Sainsburys, knowing that I could make something so much better than the random can of Sweet and Sour sauce that I was about to buy.

-And so on a quest to become a Chinese cooking queen, I spent last Saturday taking part in a group ‘Cook your own Chinese banquet’ class.
+And so on a quest to become a Chinese cooking queen, I spent a Saturday taking part in a group ‘Cook your own Chinese banquet’ class.
 I was a bit nervous because it can be quite daunting having to make conversation with people who you’ve never met before especially when you’re holding cleavers.

 But after a brief introduction, we were all good friends ready to get stuck into cooking Chinese food.